Friday, November 15

 Catching up in '87

-Well it is Friday and we're slowly recovering here after playing cath up for most of this week catching up with things that had to be put rather on hold last week as I wasn't really up to doing much at all to be honest.
+Well it is Friday and we're slowly recovering here after playing catch up for most of this week catching up with things that had to be put rather on hold last week as I wasn't really up to doing much at all to be honest.

 Most of the things around the Now Yearbook series are on the other blog for a very good reason but as explained there because of the series of cds I bought back then really I had little reason for getting most of the late 80's ones.